 2Shiraz Geriatric Research Center & Community Health Nursing Department, School of Nursing & Midwifery, Shiraz, Iran

-4Health Policy Research Center, Shiraz University of medical sciences, Shiraz, Iran
+4Health Policy Research Center, Institute of Health, Student Research Committee, Shiraz University of Medical Sciences, Shiraz, Iran

-Objective: Mother's milk is very complex biologic liquid for babies.
-It is strongly recommended that babies be feed exclusively by mother?s milk for the first six months of baby?s life and continuing it until she is two years old.
-The mothers' self-efficiency is a main factor to predict the breast-feeding duration.
-Therefore, regarding to the significance of instructing mothers and its effects on breast-feeding efficiency, this research was conducted to investigate the effects of pregnancy care instruction at home on breast-feeding efficiency of first-time pregnant women.
+Objectives: Mother?s milk is very complex biologic liquid for babies.
+It is strongly recommended that babies be fed exclusively by mother?s milk for the first 6 months of baby?s life and be continued until she is 2 years old.
+The mothers? self-efficiency is the main factor to predict the breastfeeding duration.
+Therefore, regarding the significance of instructing mothers and its effects on breastfeeding efficiency, this research was conducted to investigate the effects of pregnancy care instruction at home on the breast-feeding efficiency of first-time pregnant women.

-Materials and Methods: In this clinical proficiency research, 65 first-time pregnant women, in their last 3- months of pregnancy, which referred to the clinics related to Shiraz medical school, were studied two groups of treatment and control.
-The research instruments were two questionnaires, one of which contained demographic characteristics and-the other one- was Denis breast-feeding potency.
-Six sessions of educational programs were conducted for the treatment group at home (three sessions in the last 3 months of pregnancy and three sessions for the first, second, and sixth weeks after delivery (childbirth).
-Meanwhile, a questionnaire on breast-feeding potency was filled out and analyzed in both groups.
+Materials and Methods: In this clinical proficiency research, 65 first-time pregnant women, in their last 3 months of pregnancy, who referred to the clinics related to Shiraz medical school, were studied in 2 groups of treatment and control.
+The research instruments were 2 questionnaires, one of which contained demographic characteristics and the other one was Breastfeeding Self-Efficacy Questionnaire developed by Dennis.
+Six sessions of educational programs were conducted for the treatment group at home (3 sessions in the last 3 months of pregnancy and 3 sessions in the first, second, and sixth weeks after delivery).
+Meanwhile, a questionnaire on breast-feeding self-efficacy was filled out and analyzed in both groups.